 Strumble is your "home away from home" in the charming seaside village of Aberdovey/Aberdyfi in the Snowdonia National Park.
 The perfect self-catering hideaway to admire the views or explore the Dyfi and Mawddach estuaries.Enjoy sweeping views of the beach, Cardigan Bay, and the Cambrian Mountains of mid-Wales from the south facing sun terrace or hot tub perched above the beautiful Dyfi estuary.
 PLEASE ENQUIRE FOR SHORT BREAK PRICES.
-3 NIGHTS IS 75% OF THE WEEK PRICE
+3 NIGHTS IS 75% OF THE WEEK PRICE.
+Nightly prices only apply to 7 night stays.

 Sleeping 9, this 5 bedroom house is ideal for the family holiday, romantic get-away or a base for outdoor enthusiasts and nature lovers.